In-patient luxury rehab center in Thailand

 Treatments for substance abuse are various interventions designed to help individuals stop using harmful substances and improve overall functioning.
 The treatments for substance abuse are listed below.

 • Behavioral therapy: Therapies like cognitive behavioral therapy (CBT) focus on identifying harmful patterns and teaching healthier responses to stress or cravings.
-According to a 2023 review by Magill et al., titled “Efficacy of Cognitive Behavioral Therapy for Alcohol and Other Drug Use Disorders: Is a One-Size-Fits-All Approach Appropriate?”
-CBT is a recognized intervention for alcohol and other drug use disorders (AOD), exhibiting significant efficacy in comparison to limited treatment controls (such as pamphlets or waitlists) and standard care controls.
+A 2023 review by Magill et al., titled “Efficacy of Cognitive Behavioral Therapy for Alcohol and Other Drug Use Disorders: Is a One-Size-Fits-All Approach Appropriate?” identified CBT as an effective intervention for alcohol and other drug use disorders (AOD), demonstrating notably better outcomes than minimal treatment options, such as pamphlets or waitlists, and standard care approaches.

-• Medication-assisted treatment (MAT): Medication is sometimes prescribed to reduce cravings, ease withdrawal symptoms, or block the effects of drugs.
+• Medication-assisted treatment (MAT): Medication is sometimes prescribed to reduce cravings, ease withdrawal symptoms or block the effects of drugs.
 MAT is most commonly used for opioid or alcohol misuse and must be combined with counseling or therapy for best results.
-United States Food and Drug Administration (US FDA)-approved medications like naltrexone help restore chemical balance in the brain disrupted by compulsive substance use.
+United States Food and Drug Administration (US FDA)-approved medications like naltrexone help restore chemical balance in the brain and are an essential tool to treat substance use effectively.
 When administered properly, MAT reduces relapse risk and improves treatment retention.

 • Family therapy: Family therapy helps repair relationships damaged by addiction and encourages healthier interactions at home.
-Sessions involve open dialogue, guided exercises, and honest discussions about each member’s role in the recovery journey.
-Family therapy (FT) was found to be associated with substantial improvements in family functioning and reductions in substance use in numerous studies, as noted in a 2022 paper by Esteban et al., titled “Effects of family therapy for substance abuse: A systematic review of recent research.”
+Sessions involve open dialogue, guided exercises and honest discussions about each member’s role in the recovery journey.
+Findings of a 2022 paper by Esteban et al., titled “Effects of family therapy for substance abuse: A systematic review of recent research” revealed family therapy (FT) showed stronger outcomes than treatment-as-usual, individual sessions or no intervention, with marked reductions in frequency, quantity and severity of substance use.
+Most studies reported moderate to large effects that persisted through 6–12-month follow-ups.
+FT additionally strengthened communication, improved cohesion, supported healthier conflict management and increased parental oversight.

 What are the most commonly abused drugs?

-An illustrative picture of commonly abused drugs and their effects.
+A picture showing commonly used drugs and their side effects.

 • Cannabis (marijuana): Cannabis remains popular among users because of the relaxing and euphoric sensations the substance produces.
-Frequent use interferes with short-term memory, motivation, and concentration, especially in younger individuals.
+Regular use interferes with short-term memory and concentration, especially in younger individuals.
 Although certain nations have legalized the drug for medical or recreational use, misuse still leads to dependency in certain cases.

 • Cocaine: Cocaine acts as a powerful stimulant, producing an intense yet brief high.
 The strong urge to use more after each high leads to a high risk of addiction.
 According to a publication by John R. Richards and Jacqueline K. Le titled “Cocaine Toxicity” last updated in June 2023, cocaine misuse constitutes a significant public health issue, with around 20 million users globally, based on the latest United Nations World Drug Report.